LetsUpgrade/FOOTSTEP-APP/README.md

 * **master** This contains main working code.
 After significant features/bugfixes are accumulated on development, we make an update to the master branch for release.

 Therefore it is requested and expected from all of you to make contribution to ____development branch____ for now and then before the final release of the app we will make it apply in the master branch.

+## Code practices

+Please help us follow the best practices to make it easy for the reviewer as well as the contributor.
+We want to focus on the code quality more than on managing pull request ethics.

+ * Single commit per pull request
+ * For writing commit messages please read the COMMITSTYLE carefully.
+Kindly adhere to the guidelines.
+ * Follow uniform design practices.
+The design language must be consistent throughout the app.
+ * The pull request will not get merged until and unless the commits are squashed.
+In case there are multiple commits on the PR, the commit author needs to squash them by themsleves.
+ * If the PR is related to any front end change, please attach relevant screenshots in the pull request description by following the pull request template.

 ***